zveric/Computer-Science-Notes/Databases/Database Introduction.md

 - Easy to set up and understand – no specialist knowledge needed

 ### Disadvantages:
-- May have redundant data
+- May have redundant data.
+(Data that isn't required)
 - Potential duplication of data
 - Harder to update the data due to duplication
 - Records are not unique